hybridgroup/cylon-i2c/README.md

 ## Release History

+Version 0.10.0 - Update to cylon 0.13.0, Tessel compatibility, support for MPU6050 and BMP180

 Version 0.9.0 - Update to cylon 0.12.0

 Version 0.8.0 - Update to cylon 0.11.0, migrated to pure JS